 While Smith has great explosive capacity, he doesn’t consistently bring an elite first step.
 Being a nose tackle, he can’t always attack downhill, as he has to maintain discipline on early downs.
 But even on running downs, his lack of elite functional explosiveness can inhibit his ability to win at contact.
 Ideally, he’d win at initial contact more often.
 To do this, he can better channel his burst and manage his pads to hold ground.

-Smith’s height affords him a degree of natural leverage, but he still has a lot of room to improve at properly managing his pad level and leverage.
+Smith’s height affords him a degree of natural leverage, but he still has room to improve at properly managing his pad level and leverage.
 At times, Smith can be more controlled when managing gaps.
 He sometimes gets tugged out of position and can take a moment to recover ground.
 Smith aligns upright too often at contact, sometimes neutralizing his lower body before attempting power exertions.

 Not only does Smith’s tendency to pop up upright at contact stall power exertions, but it also makes him easier to get under and relocated by centers.
 Smith needs to do a better job maintaining leverage on moving blocks, as he can easily drift upfield if he doesn’t have proper pad level.
 The Michigan DT can be surprisingly easy to control with his upright alignment and high pad level.
 And losses at the snap can be difficult to recover from.